-Homburger AG was founded in 1957 in Zurich and rapidly developed into one of the largest law firms in Switzerland.
-As a leading commercial law firm, it advises and represents companies and executives in all aspects of commercial law.
+Established in 1957 in Zurich, Homburger is one of the largest law firms in Switzerland.
+The firm advises and represents companies and executives in all aspects of commercial law.

-The Homburger team includes over 150 lawyers who are registered with the Bar Association of the Canton of Zurich or in their respective jurisdictions, as well as tax experts.
+The Homburger team includes over 160 lawyers who are registered with the Bar of the Canton of Zurich or in their respective jurisdictions, as well as tax experts.
 Most of the firm’s lawyers have additional qualifications and have studied and worked abroad.

 Homburger is a truly independent law firm.
 It works with leading firms in all major jurisdictions and areas of commercial law on a case-by-case basis.
-This allows it to offer the best legal advice to clients.
+This enables it to offer the best legal advice to clients.

-All Homburger professionals are members of at least one of the firm’s practice teams (corporate/M&A, litigation/arbitration, intellectual property/information technology, financial services, competition/regulatory and tax).
-Each practice team is responsible for keeping its professionals at the highest level of education and experience and for contributing to the firm’s legal business development.
+All Homburger professionals are members of at least one of the firm’s main practices (corporate/M&A, litigation/arbitration, intellectual property/information technology, financial services, competition/regulatory and tax).
+Each practice is responsible for keeping its professionals at the highest level of education and experience and for contributing to the firm’s legal business development.
 As a result of this organisation, the firm can meet the requirements of clients – including in highly complex and interdisciplinary constellations – and it is driving solutions involving all key areas of commercial law.

-Homburger further maintains six working groups with a particular focus on certain fields of the law or client segments – namely, employment, insolvency and restructuring, private client, white collar crime and investigations, real estate and insurance.
+Homburger further maintains a number of working groups with a particular focus on certain fields of the law or client segments – including, without limitation, life sciences, employment, insolvency and restructuring, technology and digitalisation (TechGroup), private clients, white collar crimes and investigations, real estate and insurance.

 Homburger’s IP/IT practice encompasses four main areas of specialisation, namely (i) patent and technology, (ii) general IP, (iii) TMT, and (iv) data protection and privacy.
 Its professionals advise and represent clients in all such areas..
 The IP/IT practice consists of four partners, one senior counsel, nine associates and two junior associates.
-It combines many years of practice and experience in all of the IP and IT fields and constitutes one of the largest IP/IT practices in Switzerland.
+It combines many decades of practice and experience in all of the IP and IT fields and constitutes one of the largest IP/IT practices in Switzerland.